koenrane/KR-new-site/content/towards-a-new-impact-measure.md

 # Future Directions

 I'd be quite surprised if the conceptual core were incorrect.
 However, the math I provided probably still doesn't capture _quite_ what we want.
-Although I have labored for many hours to refine and verify the arguments presented and to clearly mark my epistemic statuses, it’s quite possible (indeed, likely) that I have missed something.
+Although I have labored for many hours to refine and verify the arguments presented and to clearly mark my epistemic statuses, it’s possible (indeed, likely) that I have missed something.
 I do expect that AUP can overcome whatever shortcomings are presently lurking.

 ## Flaws